Stefon Diggs Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Matchup vs. New England

-- Diggs' 95.3 receiving yards per game in his three career matchups against the Patriots are 33.8 more than his over/under for Monday's game.
+- Diggs is averaging 95.3 receiving yards per game in three career matchups against the Patriots, 33.8 more than his receiving yards prop bet over/under for Monday's game (61.5).

-- Diggs, in three matchups, had a touchdown catch once.
-And he had multiple TDs in that game.
+- In three matchups with the Patriots, Diggs has had a touchdown catch once (including multiple scores in that game).

 - Note: Diggs' stats vs. Patriots date back to 2016.